 - Your credit score was too low.
 Knowing your actual credit score ahead of time is difficult, since the only way to know your true score is through a hard credit check.
 On top of this, there are several different types of credit scores that lenders use and it can be difficult to know which ahead of time.
 It’s possible your score was lower than you thought.

 - Your credit history was too short.
-Some lenders want to see that you have an established credit history on top of a high credit score — which translates into at least a few years of paying off debts.
+Some lenders want to see that you have an established credit history on top of a high credit score.
+This translates into at least a few years of paying off debts.
 And the more variety, the better.

 - You don’t make enough money.
-Many lenders have minimum income requirements — though sometimes they don’t advertise it.
+Many lenders have minimum income requirements, though sometimes they don’t advertise it.
 If a lender thinks you don’t make enough money to afford your monthly repayments, you won’t be approved for a loan.

 - You have too much debt already.
-Your debt-to-income ratio (DTI) sometimes plays an even more important role in your application than income itself — it’s gives the lender a more accurate idea of how much you can pay each month.
-Most won’t work with borrowers that have a DTI over 43%, though under 20% is ideal.
+Your debt-to-income ratio (DTI) sometimes plays an even more important role in your application than income itself.
+It gives the lender a more accurate idea of how much you can pay each month.
+Most won’t work with borrowers that have a DTI over 43%, and many consider under 20% to be ideal.

 - There was a mistake on your application.
-Online lenders in particular use underwriting algorithms that just don’t compute if you accidentally wrote the wrong Social Security number or put the wrong address.
-All the more reason to review your application before you hit “submit.”
+Online lenders in particular use underwriting algorithms won’t be able to verify you if you accidentally wrote the wrong Social Security number or put the wrong address.
+All the more reason to review your application before you submit.

 How can I improve my credit score?

 - Create a solid budget.
-Take a deep look into your finances to understand how you might be able to lower your debt-to-income ratio and overall debts.
+Take a deep look into your finances to understand how you might be able to lower your debt-to-income ratio and overall debt.

-- Make all payments on time.
-If you successfully continue to make on time payments, you’ll not only avoid late fees.
-Lenders will also see that you can successfully manage your finances.
+- Make payments on time.
+If you successfully continue to make payments by the due date, you’ll avoid late fees and lenders will see that you can successfully manage your finances.

 - Hold off on opening new accounts.
-Successfully using and paying off your credit cards and loans can positively affect your credit score, but too many can signal to a lender that you are having financial hardships.
+Successfully using and paying off your credit cards and loans can positively affect your credit score, but too many can signal to a lender that you’re facing financial hardships.